 It's easy to see why these careers are continuing to grow.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
-Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which affects old models.
+Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.

 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of the current shortage in the industry.
-This shortage is because of several things, like a higher rate of retirement and competition from other industries.
-There are also more young people seeking college degrees rather than a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
+This shortage is because of several things, such as more retirements and competition from other industries.
+There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?